 4. Test different versions of your Google AdWords ads.

-As part of your AdWords account maintenance, you should continually check how your ads are performing in order to find ways to improve your Google Grant strategy.
+As part of your AdWords account maintenance, you should continually check how your ads are performing in order to find ways to improve your Google Grants for Nonprofits strategy.

-You can use the split test (or A/B test) experiment to see how any of the following elements affect your ad's performance:
+You can use the split test experiment to see how adjusting any of the following elements affect your ad's performance:

 As you're creating different ad variations, make sure you're running each one through Google's Ad Preview Tool.
 This feature (found in the Tools tab of your account) allows you to quickly see how your ads display on a Google search.
 You can even view your ads in different geographic locations or languages to make sure they're exactly as you want them for all potential viewers.

-A new requirement for all nonprofits participating in AdWords Grants, geotargeting allows you to concentrate your ads to a specific geographic location.
+A new requirement for all nonprofits participating in Google AdWords for Nonprofits, geotargeting allows you to concentrate your ads to a specific geographic location.

-Since Google has made geotargeted ads mandatory, geotargeting isn't much of a strategy in and of itself.
+Since Google has made geotargeted ads mandatory, this isn't so much of a strategy as it is a requirement.
 However, knowing how to most effectively geotarget your ads can play a major role in your AdWords success!

-Setting a target geographic area for your ads is just the first step.
-Once you've got that covered, you might also consider bidding on location-specific keywords, which are less competitive (and therefore, expensive) than broad keywords.
+Setting a target geographic area for your ads is just the first step, though.
+Once you've got that covered, you might also consider bidding on location-specific keywords, which are less competitive (and therefore less expensive) than broad keywords.